Leslieying/starter-academic/content/post/2021-07-12-use-emacs-on-a-remote-shell/index.md

   (conda-env-initialize-interactive-shells))
 ```

-Actually I just found I can simply put conda path before default Emacs but after python2, but didn't check it whether they are in the same directory.
+I just found I can simply put conda path before default Emacs but after python2.
+But the ad of my way is that I can use conda packages like pylsp without exporting its path in the shell profile.

 # The last interesting thing

 I just update some conda packages and found Emacs broken because of some dependencies.
 After googling I surprisingly found conda can rollback, how amazing!

 ```sh
 conda list --revisions
 conda install --revision [revision number]